cdransf/cd-11ty/src/posts/2024/of-course-ai-is-extractive-everything-is-lately.md

 description: "It's easy to pick on AI, because, well, it's costing a whole lot and providing, at best, dubious benefits.
 One of the easiest criticisms to lob at it is that it's extractive — whether you're pointing at public knowledge, creative work or resources and I think that's all quite fair.
 But it's not unique to AI and it's not particularly unique to the tech industry."
 tags: ['tech', 'AI']
 ---
 It's easy to pick on AI, because, well, it's costing a whole lot and providing, at best, dubious benefits.
 One of the easiest criticisms to lob at it is that it's extractive — whether you're pointing at public knowledge, creative work or resources and I think that's all quite fair.
-But it's not unique to AI and it's not particularly unique to the tech industry.<!— excerpt —>
+But it's not unique to AI and it's not particularly unique to the tech industry.<!-- excerpt -->

 We seem to, hopefully, be able to place crypto in the rearview mirror[^1].
 It was similarly extractive of energy and funneled money from well-meaning personal investors and users to owners, investors and advocates that were already rich.